 Potential libraries to use: SwiftyJSON to parse exchange rate JSON data received from an external API.

 Backup.swift: In the likely scenario that the user is in a place where there’s no network connection, the app can benefit from some offline functionality.
 The first time, the app fetches the currency data from an external API, it can create a local backup of the data using JSONEncoder and read it via JSONDecoder.
 Therefore, in case the app finds itself in a place with no internet connection, it can resort to the backup data.
 However, adding this functionality mandates adding the exRateLastUpdatedLbl to the UI to notify the user, they are potentially looking at out of date exchange rate value.

 ErrorNotifications.swift: This class contains a set of static methods that can prompt the user in case of an error.
 For starters, it will use the UIAlertController with the strings and messages coming from

 FeedbackHelper.swift: This would be a very simple class that would contain a static method that can be called to trigger haptic feedback when necessary.

-I have followed the structure I set out in this post and built both a commercial as well as an open-source version of the currency conversion app.
+I have followed the structure I set out in this post and built both a commercial as well as an open-source version of the iOS Currency Converter.
 You can find the open-source version on Github and there are 2 separate branches in that repository.
 The master branch shows an app built using Storyboards and the No Storyboard branch shows the entire UI written in Swift without any storyboards.
 If you think you can improve the repository somehow, then feel free to do so and I’d be happy to merge your commit.

 Additionally, if you would like to try the commercial version of the app, then you can download it here.
 It has some extra features not present in the open-source version.
 It’s a bit more fault tolerant with regards to external API calls and it’s got the ability to set favourites for currency conversion.